Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Blood Glucose.md

 **Can’t we test real blood?**

 No!
-Good opportunity to talk about blood-borne diseases, blood and sharps safety.
+Good opportunity to talk about blood-borne diseases (HIV/AIDS), blood and sharps safety.

 <br/>